Yam-ghub/SalesAnalysisSQL/README.md

 # SalesAnalysisSQL
-##SQL project practice analyzing sales using PostgreSQL and pgAdmin 4
+**SQL project practice analyzing sales using PostgreSQL and pgAdmin4**